Optimal destabilization of K-unstable Fano varieties via stability thresholds: Twisted K-stability via an algebraic approach

 \textit{Step 2.
 Log canonical modification.
-In this step, we aim to show that twisted generalized Futaki invariant will strictly decrease up to a multiple if $(\mathcal{X},(1-\mu)\cD+\mathcal{X}_0)$ is not log canonical for a general divisor $D\in \frac{1}{m}|-mK_X|$, by running an MMP on its semi-stable reduction.}
+In this step, we aim to show that the twisted generalized Futaki invariant, suitably scaled, will strictly decrease if $(\mathcal{X},(1-\mu)\cD+\mathcal{X}_0)$ is not log canonical for a general divisor $D\in \frac{1}{m}|-mK_X|$, by running an MMP on its semi-stable reduction.}

-Denote by $\cZ$ the normalization of the graph of the birational map $X\times\bP^1\dashrightarrow \cX$.
+Denote by $\cY$ the normalization of the graph of the birational map $X\times\bP^1\dashrightarrow \cX$.
 Choose $m$ as in Step 1.
-Denote by $\rho:\cZ\to X\times\bP^1$ and $\tau:\cZ\to \cX$ the two projection morphism.
+Denote by $\rho:\cY\to X\times\bP^1$ and $\tau:\cY\to \cX$ the two projection morphism.
 Consider the linear system $V$ on $\cX$ given as the movable part of $\tau_*\rho^*(\pr_1^*|-mK_X|)$.
 Then it is clear that a general divisor in $V$ is exactly the extension $\cH$ of a general divisor $H\in |-mK_X|$ on $\cX$.
 Denote by $\cI$ the base ideal of $V$ on $\cX$.
 Since $|-mK_X|$ is base point free, we know that $\Supp(\cI)\subset\cX_0$.
 Let $\widehat{\cX}$ be the normalization of the blow up $\Bl_{\cI}\cX$.
 Let $\widehat{V}$ be the strict transform of $V$ on $\widehat{\cX}$.
 Then from the construction we know that $\widehat{V}$ is a base-point-free linear system on $\widehat{\cX}$.
 Denote by $\cE$ the reduced exceptional divisor of the morphism $\widehat{\cX}\to \cX$.